martijnhazebroek/iOS-customer-review-dashboard/README.md

     file:///your-local-file-sytem-dir/iOS-ratings-cloud.html?app=WWDC&lang=en

 Note: all query params are optional.
 By default the first app found in the config file will be loaded.
-An